 Manage group membership

-To add people to a group, click Manage in the People section.
-Select the team members to add, then click Update Group Members.
+To add people to a group, select Manage in the People section.
+Choose the team members to add, then select Update Group Members.

-To manage a group member, click next to their name:
+To manage a group member, select the gear button next to their name:

 Team members can belong to multiple groups, and there is no limit to the size of a group.